I am really interested in Js MVC framework like Ember but in many places.

 Suggest your ideas...

-I am really interested in Js MVC framework
+I am really interested in Js MVC framework like Ember but in many places.

 I read that ember is used for one page web application.